Paulmicha/common-web-tools/README.md

 ## HOW

-There already are free existing tools to do these tasks, such as :
+Abstracting differences to streamline recurrent devops needs.
+There already are free existing tools addressing some tasks, such as :

 1. Ansible roles (e.g. GeerlingGuy/DrupalVM)
 1. docker-compose (e.g. wodby/docker4drupal)